zipper-studios/ToDoList-ArchitectureApproach/README.md

-# ToDoListRoom
+# ToDoListRoom - NetworkBoundResource

-A very simple ToDoList app sample that demonstrates the power of Room.
+A very simple ToDoList app sample that demonstrates the power of Room using Google's NetworkBoundResource.